flatsurf/e-antic/README.md

     $ make check
     $ make install

-If you happen to have flint and/or arb installed in a non standard directory you will have to specify the `CFLAGS`, `CPPFLAGS` and `LDFLAGS` variables in the configure script
+If you happen to have any of flint, arb, or antic installed in a non standard directory you will have to specify the `CPPFLAGS` and `LDFLAGS` variables for the configure script

-    $ ./configure CFLAGS=-I/my/path/include CPPFLAGS=-I/my/path/include LDFLAGS=-L/my/path/lib
+    $ ./configure CPPFLAGS=-I/my/path/include LDFLAGS=-L/my/path/lib

-To compile with the flint development version (currently 2.5.3) you need to specify the configure option --enable-flint-devel.

-For more detailed instructions read the INSTALL file.
+For more detailed but generic instructions please refer to the INSTALL file.